Stress Awareness Month: How to Deal With Stress Safely in the Workplace

 3. Communicate Early

-If workloads or deadlines feel unmanageable, speak to your manager sooner rather than later.
-Open communication can prevent stress from escalating and often leads to practical adjustments being made.
-Don’t be afraid to speak up if you require additional support.
+If your workload or deadlines start to feel too much to handle, talk to your manager sooner rather than later.
+Being open can help prevent stress from getting worse and often leads to helpful solutions.
+Don’t hesitate to ask for extra support if you need it.

 4. Practice Healthy Coping Strategies